+So, a quick recap for you.
 The regulations apply to all equipment and procedures involved in lifting or lowering loads (including people) at any height above ground level.
 This includes almost all arboricultural climbing and rigging equipment and procedures.

 - Lifting operations are properly planned.

-- Lifting equipment is used in a safe manner.
+- Lifting equipment is used safely.